-The integration of Para-sport at the Gold Coast 2018 Commonwealth Games, culminating with Kurt Fearnley’s wheelchair marathon victory on the last day of competition, has taken the 2018 prize as Australia’s Best Sporting Moment at the AIS Sport Performance Awards overnight.
+The integration of Para-sport at the 2018 Commonwealth Games, culminating in Kurt Fearnley’s wheelchair marathon victory on the last day of competition, has taken the 2018 prize as Australia’s Best Sporting Moment at the Australian Institute of Sport’s (AIS) Sport Performance Awards overnight (12 December).

 The award was decided by the Australian public, with almost 20,000 votes received.

-Five-time Paralympian Fearnley enjoyed a fairy tale ending to his 20-year sporting career by winning gold in his final race for Australia, before he became the first Australian Para-athlete to carry the flag into a Commonwealth Games Closing Ceremony.
-It was a choice by Australian Chef de Mission Steve Moneghetti that would perfectly symbolise the successful integration of Para-sport in the Games.
+Five-time Paralympian Fearnley enjoyed a fairy-tale ending to his 20-year sporting career by winning gold in his final race for Australia, before he became the first Para-athlete to carry the Australian flag into a Commonwealth Games Closing Ceremony.
+It was a choice by Australian Chef de Mission Steve Moneghetti that perfectly symbolised the successful integration of Para-sport in the Games.

-For APC Chief Executive Lynne Anderson, the award was a fitting end to an incredible year for the Australian Paralympic movement.
+For the Australian Paralympic Committee’s Chief Executive Officer Lynne Anderson, the award was a fitting end to an incredible year for the Australian Paralympic movement.

 “2018 was a huge year for Australian sport, but it was so big for Para-sport that we at the APC dubbed it the ‘Year of Para-sport’,” Anderson said.
 “We’ve known for quite some time that Australians really do have a great appetite for Para-sport, but this award proves that it really has captured the hearts and minds of Australian audiences.